-ENSO QUICK LOOK Dec 18, 2008 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK Jan 14, 2009 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"

-The equatorial Pacific is presently on the borderline of ENSO-neutral and weak La Niña conditions.
-The equatorial Pacific region shows mainly slightly below-average sea surface temperatures (SSTs).
-There is a 50 to 55 percent probability of ENSO-neutral conditions persisting over the coming season, and 45-50 percent for weak La Niña conditions.
+The equatorial Pacific is presently exhibiting La Niña conditions.
+The equatorial Pacific region shows mainly below-average sea surface temperatures (SSTs).
+There is a 55 percent probability of La Niña conditions persisting over the coming season, and 45-50 percent for return to ENSO-neutral conditions.